 The difference between TVS transient suppression diode and voltage regulator diode

-A voltage regulator diode is a semiconductor device that has high resistance until the critical reverse breakdown voltage.
+Lgesemi: A voltage regulator diode is a semiconductor device that has high resistance until the critical reverse breakdown voltage.
 At this critical breakdown point, the reverse resistance decreases to a very small value, and in this low resistance region, the current increases while the voltage remains constant.
 Zener diodes are classified based on their breakdown voltage, and because of this characteristic, Zener diodes are mainly used as voltage regulators or voltage reference components.
 Zener diodes can be connected in series for use at higher voltages, and more stable voltage can be obtained through series connection.

 TVS (Transient Voltage Suppressor) is a widely used new type of high-efficiency circuit protection device, which has extremely fast response time (sub nanosecond level) and considerable surge absorption capability.
 When its two ends are subjected to an instantaneous high-energy impact, TVS can quickly change the impedance value between the two ends from high impedance to low impedance, absorbing a momentary high current, thereby clamping the voltage at both ends to a predetermined value, and protecting the subsequent circuit components from the impact of transient high voltage spikes.
 Therefore, TVS can be used to protect devices or circuits from static electricity, transient voltages generated during inductive load switching, and overvoltage caused by induced lightning.